-The GoDaddy Basic package not only lets you use your own domain, but also comes with mobile editing, email marketing campaigns, and allows you to connect one social media platform to your website.
+The GoDaddy entry level Basic plan not only lets you use your own domain, but also comes with mobile editing, email marketing campaigns, and allows you to connect one social media platform to your website.
 Better access to the GoDaddy support team is thrown into the bargain and there’s even a way to set up one-time appointments for your customers.

 When to use: This low-maintenance website will look professional and get rid of those pesky ad banners.
 This makes you and your business look put together and accessible.
 It still comes with some limitations, so this is best for anyone getting started or with a smaller brand.